Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 4. If applicable, a Special Power of Attorney (if a representative is acting on your behalf).

-Additional documents may be required for corporations or if the property involves more complex aspects.
+Additional documents may be required for corporations and if the property involves more complex aspects.

 Selling property in the Philippines in 7 steps

-The procedure in selling property in the Philippines differs from other countries.
-To successfully sell your property in the Philippines, follow these steps:
+The procedure for selling property in the Philippines differs from that in other countries.
+To successfully sell your property in the Philippines, follow the seven steps below.

 Step 1: Preparation of legal documents